Finadoggie/midifier/README.md

 ---

 This project is nothing to write home about.
-It was made for a 2-week hackathon, and can charitably be described as functional.
+It was made for a 2-week hackathon, and can only charitably be described as functional.

 Creating it was my first time working with servers, period.
 It was originally hosted on the cheapest server I could find, a VPS located in Moscow costing around $1.06/month.